-112. Defendant knows all this, yet it has intentionally continued to retain, charge and collect as "earned"-and Plaintiff and the Class have continued to pay including on renewals-premiums for which Defendant, according to its own self-serving justifications for denying coverage, assumed no commensurate risk.

-113. Defendant has been unjustly enriched, at Plaintiff's and the Class' expense, and should be required to disgorge to Plaintiff and each Class member the full amounts of excess premium for business interruption coverage and other coverages it has unlawfully charged, collected, and retained, as equity and good conscience require.
-Defendant's misconduct in this respect has been willful, wanton, and in bad faith.

-114. This action may properly be maintained as a class action pursuant to the provisions of Fed.
+- 116. Defendant knows all this, yet it has intentionally continued to charge and collect as "earned"-and Plaintiffs and the Class have continued to pay including on renewals-premiums for which Defendant, according to its own self-serving justifications for denying coverage, assumed no commensurate risk. - 117.
+Defendant has been unjustly enriched, at Plaintiffs' and the Class' expense, and should be required to disgorge to Plaintiffs and each Class member the full amounts of excess premium for business interruption coverage and other coverages it has unlawfully charged, collected, and retained, as equity and good conscience require.
+Defendant's misconduct in this respect has been willful, wanton, and in bad faith. - 118.
+This action may properly be maintained as a class action pursuant to the provisions of Fed.
 R. Civ.
 P. 23(b)(3).
-Plaintiff brings this action on behalf of itself and on behalf of a Nationwide Class (as defined herein) of similarly situated businesses that have been irreparably harmed by Defendant, further defined as follows:

-115. This is a Nationwide Class of similarly situated persons defined as follows: all businesses in the United States who are insureds of Defendant under commercial insurance policies and who have experienced a complete or partial shutdown of their business operations as a result of a Closure Order issued by a State or local governmental authority on or after March 1, 2020, to the present.

-Case: 1:20-cv-05930 Document #: 1 Filed: 10/05/20 Page 24 of 29 PageID #:24

-116. Excluded from this Class are: (1) Defendant, Defendant's agents, subsidiaries, parents, successors, predecessors, and any entity in which Defendant or its parents have a controlling interest, and those entities' current and former employees, officers, and directors; (2) the Judge to whom this case is assigned and the Judge's immediate family; (3) any person who executes and files a timely request for exclusion from the Class; (4) any person who had their claims in this matter adjudicated and/or otherwise released; and, (5) the legal representatives, successors, and assigns of any such excluded person.

-117. This action is brought as a class action and may properly be so maintained pursuant to the provisions of Federal Rule of Civil Procedure 23(b)(3).
-Plaintiff reserves the right to modify the Nationwide Class and the class period pursuant to discovery that is conducted hereafter.
+Plaintiffs bring this action on behalf of itself and on behalf of a Nationwide Class (as defined herein) of similarly situated businesses that have been irreparably harmed by Defendant, further defined as follows: - This is a Nationwide Class of similarly situated persons defined as follows: all businesses in the United States who are insureds of Defendant under commercial insurance policies and who have experienced a complete or partial shutdown of their business operations as a result of a Closure Order issued by a State or local governmental authority on or after March 1, 2020, to the present. - 120.
+Excluded from this Class are: (1) Defendant, Defendant's agents, subsidiaries, parents, successors, predecessors, and any entity in which Defendant or its parents have a controlling interest, and those entities' current and former employees, officers, and directors; (2) the Judge to whom this case is assigned and the Judge's immediate family; (3) any person who executes and files a timely request for exclusion from the Class; (4) any person who had their claims in this matter adjudicated and/or otherwise released; and, (5) the legal representatives, successors, and assigns of any such excluded person. - 121.
+This action is brought as a class action and may properly be so maintained pursuant to the provisions of Federal Rule of Civil Procedure 23(b)(3).
+Plaintiffs reserve the right to modify the Nationwide Class and the class period pursuant to discovery that is conducted hereafter.

-118. Plaintiff and all members of the Nationwide Class have been harmed by Defendant in a singular and common manner - they have been overcharged for premium for "all risk" commercial insurance policies and business interruption coverage during the current crisis, all to the unjust enrichment of Defendant.

-119. Numerosity: On information and belief, the Nationwide Class is so numerous that joinder of all individual plaintiffs is not practicable.
-The exact number of members of the Class is unknown and can only be ascertained through discovery because that information is exclusively within the possession, custody, and control of Defendant.
-However, on information and belief, Plaintiff estimates that there are thousands of potential Class members because Defendant sells commercial insurance in fifty states plus Washington D.C.12 Defendant is registered with the Illinois Department of Insurance and markets its policies to millions of Illinoisans and Illinois businesses, as well as in other states.
-The members of the Class can be identified easily through records maintained by Defendant and/or by other means.

-120. Commonality and Predominance: There are questions of fact and law common to the Plaintiff and the Class members which predominate over any questions relating to individual Class members.
-Some of the predominant, common questions include but are not necessarily limited to: 1)

-12 Nova Casualty Company's Quarterly Statement, https://sites.hanover.com/yellowbook/pdf/42552q219.pdf (accessed October 5, 2020).